yhtang/FunFact/docs/installation.md

   pip install "funfact[torch]"
   ```

-# Extras
+## Development dependencies

-Two other extras are with additional dependencies are supported.
+There are two additional sets of dependencies useful for developers:

  * To install all dependencies for generating FunFact documentation, use:
   ```bash